Boston Dog Bite Lawyer

 Massachusetts has some of the strictest laws protecting victims of dog bites in the United States.
 These are called strict liability laws, and under these laws, victims may be eligible for compensation, even if it is the very first time that the dog has been involved in an attack.

-In the state of Massachusetts, a person who has suffered injuries in a dog bite attack can hold the owner of the dog responsible for his injuries.
+In Boston, a person who has suffered injuries in a dog bite attack can hold the owner of the dog responsible for his injuries.
 He can do so even if it was the dog’s first attack.
 The owner will be held liable even if he had no previous knowledge about the dog’s vicious tendencies.
 However, exceptions may be made in those cases where the victim was found to be trespassing the property leading to the attack, or if he was found teasing or tormenting or abusing the animal.

 Most dog lovers and dog bite attorneys agree on one thing – in most dog bite cases, the animal is not to blame.
 Responsible dog ownership can prevent many of the millions of dog bite injuries that occur every year.
 Unfortunately, far too many people buy a dog without having the resources to invest in training the dog, or the time to spend in socializing the dog to help it adjust to new people and situations.